 Ed Jamison, Chief Executive Officer

-Since March 2021, Ed Jamison has served as the dedicated CEO of Operation Kindness, a Texas-based non-profit animal welfare organization.
-Under his visionary leadership, Operation Kindness has implemented comprehensive programs that positively impact the lives of pets in Texas and beyond.
-These initiatives range from pet adoptions and community engagement to interstate transport and forensic support for animal cruelty cases.
+Since March 2021, Ed Jamison has served as the dedicated CEO of Operation Kindness Humane Society, a Texas-based non-profit animal welfare organization.
+Under his visionary leadership, Operation Kindness Humane Society has implemented comprehensive programs that positively impact the lives of pets in Texas and beyond.
+These initiatives range from pet adoptions and community engagement to interstate transport and free spay/neuter clinics.

-At the heart of Ed’s leadership is the Operation Kindness campus in Carrollton, a facility that features a shelter and pet adoption center, a state-of-the-art medical wing, a 24-hour neonatal kitten nursery, and a pet food pantry.
+At the heart of Ed’s leadership is the Operation Kindness campus in Carrollton, Texas.
+A facility that features a shelter, pet adoption center, state-of-the-art medical wing, 24-hour neonatal kitten nursery and a pet food pantry.
 Additionally, he oversees the Operation Kindness Lifesaving Partnerships Hub in Dallas, which provides community outreach, veterinary services, and interstate transport for pets.

 Ed’s commitment to animal welfare dates back to the early 2000s when he began his career in Garfield Heights, Ohio, as Animal Warden.
 Ed went on to become Chief Animal Control Officer for the City of Cleveland, Ohio, where he spearheaded efforts to redefine the functionality and public perception of animal control.
 His innovative work led to the creation of the award-winning and trademarked CITY DOGs Cleveland Adoption and Volunteer programs.
 These groundbreaking initiatives have become models replicated nationwide.